hard-nett/docs/docs/overview/genesis-prep/daos/og-challenge/challenge2-og.md

 ## Qualification Criteria
 Although we do not limit anyone from participating, to claim TERP rewards:
 - You must not be a resident of any of the[ OFAC sanctioned](https://home.treasury.gov/policy-issues/office-of-foreign-assets-control-sanctions-programs-and-information) countries.
-- You must pass KYC/AML verification when collecting the reward.
-The details for which will be posted at a later time.

 ## Join the conversation
 Subscribe to our newsletter and join our community channels on Matrix and Discord to stay up to date and get your questions answered!
 And make sure to watch out for future badge announcements